ErpNetDocs/tech/advanced/document-amounts/determination-and-recording.md

 After the amount value is calculated, it's **[distributed](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)** among the affected documents.

-This is necessary because you often need to determine what part of the additional amount is distributed to a **specific row** - <br> for example, the value of the additional amount VAT for a specific sales order row.
+This is necessary because you often need to determine what part of the additional amount is distributed to a **specific row** - for example, the value of the additional amount VAT for a specific sales order row.

 There may be cases when an additional amount is entered in one document, but it affects others as well.